 I’m craving chocolate cake, ice cream and, after so long on the road, would love a traditional British sunday lunch.
 Any chance of that?

 The centre is small enough to walk around but the steep streets and altitude are somebody’s idea of a joke and play merry hell to the unfit.
-Taxis are cheap: around 40p until 10pm, 60p after.
-The only problem is the streets are very narrow and the taxi drivers are very stubborn – preferring to recline their seat and snooze rather than back up.
+Taxis are cheap: though after 9pm fares rise a sole or two..
+The only problem is the streets are very narrow and the taxi drivers are very stubborn – preferring to recline their seat and pretend to take a snooze rather than back up.

 Things to do